HartChrisT/Covid_Comorbidities/README.md

 **Testing + Training**

-To split the model, we used a 75% 25% split for testing and training.
+We used a 75% 25% split for testing and training To split the model.

 The SMOTEENN method was used to resample the data.
-Results of this resampling showed insignificant improvement.
+Results of this resampling showed no significant improvement.
 ![enter image description here](https://github.com/jeffblando/Covid_Comorbidities/blob/MachineLearning_KT/Images/SMOTEENNResample.jpg?raw=true)

 **Model Choice, Limitations + Benefits**

-A supervised model was chosen for this exercise because we had the outcomes we were looking to predict.
-In doing so, we used SK learn as well as the decision tree classifier and a confusion matrix to analyze the results.
+The outcomes we were looking to predict required a supervised model for this exercise.
+We used SK learn, the decision tree classifier, and a confusion matrix to analyze the results.

-The dataset we were using is largely disproportionate - as (happily)many cases resulted in survivals rather than deaths.
+The dataset we were using was disproportionate - as (happily)many cases resulted in survivals rather than deaths.
 We are happy to report on these facts, but it does pose a problem to our modeling as splitting the data could produce varied results.

 |Limitations  |Benefits  |
 |--|--|